Plea seeks AG consent to initiate contempt action against Swara Bhaskar

-New Delhi, Aug 18 : A plea has been filed before the Attorney General of India K.K.
+New Delhi: A plea has been filed before the Attorney General of India K.K.
 Venugopal to initiate criminal contempt proceedings against Bollywood actress Swara Bhaskar for her alleged derogatory remarks against the Supreme Court in connection with its verdict in the Ayodhya title dispute.

 The plea said Swara had passed a derogatory statement in context with the apex court and the judicial institution of the country.